I’ve tried every kind of lotion for my dry skin and nothing seemed to work until I learned about using beef fat on your skin!

 Ingredients You Need For Natural Tallow Balm

 Tallow: You can get tallow from your local farmer, grocery store, or amazon.
-I use this brand.
+Be sure to choose grass-fed tallow.
 It blends beautifully and leaves no smell once it is whipped.

 Make sure you buy high-quality grass-fed beef tallow.